FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Your turn=This appears in the box while you are playing a game.
 It indicates it is your turn to play.

 %s level %s=AI name and level, e.g. "Stockfish level 3".
 Note that the "Stockfish" part will always be first no matter where you place the %s, though you can rearrange them to e.g. "%s at %s levels", which would produce e.g. "Stockfish at 3 levels".
 Use the translation that sounds best in your language.
+Appears in the box on the left-hand side in the page of the game, and also on your profile, in the list of games.

 Level=This appears in the "Play with the machine" menu as a heading.
 Below it are skill levels (1 through 8) of the AI that you can play against.